What Education Do I Need to Become a Lawyer?

 - Public speaking skills

-At least 46 states also require lawyers to participate in continuing education courses to maintain their professional license to practice, according to the U.S. Bureau of Labor Statistics.
+At least 46 states require lawyers to participate in continuing education courses to maintain their professional license to practice, according to the U.S. Bureau of Labor Statistics.
 Some states require lawyers to pass ethics exams as well.
-Relocation can also require further education.
+If you relocate, you may be required to complete further education.
 If you move from one state to another, you need to take the bar exam in your new state.
 Some states do allow reciprocity, provided you meet their requirements in experience and moral character.